aaryanshroff/htn-2023-be-challenge/README.md

 `GET localhost:3000/skills` returns skills and corresponding number of users (frequency).

 `GET localhost:3000/skills/?min_frequency=20&max_frequency=30` returns skills and corresponding frequencies for skills with at least 20 users and at most 30 users.

+**Since users do not gain/lose skills very often, the data returned by the all skills endpoint is cached to avoid querying DB each time.**

 ### Scan Event Endpoint
 Submitting the following JSON: